The standard Persian variety spoken in Iran, with a rich literary tradition rooted in classical poetry and modern expression.

 What language is Herati?

-Herati is a dialect of Persian.
+Herati is a dialect of the Persian language.

 Where is Herati spoken?